Akebia fruit

 3. none

-It states that 100% of domestic production is produced in Yamagata and Akita prefectures.
-However, we have speculated that there may be some areas producing it in small amounts in other regions, so we have deliberately avoided making a clear statement that it is 100%.
+It was stated that100% of domestic productiontakes place in Yamagata and Akita prefectures.
+However, I speculated that there might be some production in other regions, even if only in very small quantities, so I deliberately avoided making a 100% statement.

 In Yamagata Prefecture, a group from Tendo City collected ginger from the mountains and shipped it to the Kanto region, where it received high praise, leading to increased production in Tendo City, Shirataka Town, and Asahi Town.
 In Akita Prefecture, most of the ginger is produced in Yurihonjo City